Psychosis in children

 Psychosis is a mental health condition that affects how your child’s brain understands information.
 Your child might say they can see or hear things others can’t.
 They may also have unusual beliefs or perceptions that are far outside reality.

-What are the different types of Pediatric Psychosis?
+What are the different types of psychosis in children?

 Psychosis happens for different reasons.
-Types of psychosis include:
+Types of psychosis in children include:

-What are the signs and symptoms of Pediatric Psychosis?
+What are the signs and symptoms of psychosis in children?

 • Unusual beliefs or believing in things that are far outside the ordinary